docsforadobe/after-effects-plugin-guide/docs/effect-details/tips-tricks.rst

 If you ever encounter a glitch, it likely a legitimate bug in your effect, such as improper rectangle handling in SmartFX.

-On the other hand, if you fix a rendering bug in your plug-in and ship an update, you can’t expect all users will empty their disk caches.
+On the other hand, if you fix a rendering bug in your plug-in and ship an update, you can't expect all users will empty their disk caches.
 A user may have a disk cache of the buggy frame and it needs to be invalidated.
 What to do?
 Update your plug-in's effect version.
 This value (and the AE build number) is part of the cache key, so if you update it any frames cached containing content from your plug-in will no longer match.

 ----